edouardelasalles/srvp/README.md

 ### Human3.6M

-This dataset can be downloaded at [http://vision.imar.ro/human3.6m/description.php](http://vision.imar.ro/human3.6m/description.php), after obtaining the access from its owners.
+This dataset can be downloaded at [http://vision.imar.ro/human3.6m/description.php](http://vision.imar.ro/human3.6m/description.php), after obtaining access from its owners.
 Videos for every subject are included in `.tgz` archives.
 Each of these archives should be extracted in the same folder.

 To preprocess the dataset in order to use it for training and testing, these videos should be processed using the following command: